NickRossBrown/rails-fantasy-football-insurance/README.md

-# Shoe Company
+# Food Company

-###### Epicodus: Ruby Independent Project 08/7/2018
+###### Epicodus: Ruby Independent Project 09/17/2018
 ###### By Nicholas Brown

 ## Description

- A web application for a mock company that has comprehensive validations and callbacks to ensure information is properly saved and formatted a database.
+ A web application for a mock food company that has comprehensive validations and callbacks to ensure information is properly saved and formatted a database.

 ## Design
+Food has many reviews, belongs to user and has one attached image

-Ratings will belong to many foods.
+Reviews will belong to foods.

+user has many foods

 Webpage's Schema

 ## Specifications
+* _1 Be able to see the products with the most reviews
+  - _Example Input: _
+  - _Example Output: _
+* _1 Be able to see the 3 three most recently added reviews
+  - _Example Input: _
+  - _Example Output: _
+* _1 Leave a review
+  - _Example Input: _
+  - _Example Output: _
+* _1 See where the food is from by looking at the food location
+  - _Example Input: _
+  - _Example Output: _
+* _1 Give a review rating between 1 to 5 stars
+  - _Example Input: _
+  - _Example Output: _
+ * _1 The review's content_body must be between 50 and 250 characters.
+ - _Example Input: _
+ - _Example Output: _
+ * _1 All fields have validation that require the fields be filled out, including review rating
+ - _Example Input: _
+ - _Example Output: _
  * _1
  - _Example Input: _
  - _Example Output: _

-  Scopes
-Your site should use scopes to display the following information on the site:

-The product with the most reviews.
-The three most recently added products.
-All products made in the USA for buyers that want to buy local products.
-Validations
-Your site should include validations for the following:

-All fields should be filled out, including rating.
-Rating can only be an integer between 1 and 5.
-The review's content_body must be between 50 and 250 characters.
+ * _1
+ - _Example Input: _
+ - _Example Output: _

 ## Setup/Contribution Requirements